Preface

 Who is this book for?

 This monograph assumes that the reader has a good understanding of statistics and a good knowledge of regression analysis.
-Some Chapters rely on more advanced topics, including likelihood and information criteria.
+Some chapters rely on more advanced topics, including likelihood and information criteria.
 These are explained, for example, in Svetunkov (2022).
 Some parts of the book also use linear algebra to show how various properties of state space models are derived.
 However, these can be skipped by a reader who is not comfortable with higher maths without losing in the understanding of the main idea of models.
-Furthermore, while the monograph is self-sufficient to a large extent, it does not contain a detailed discussion of special cases of state space models (e.g. local level model is only discussed in passing in Section 4.3, while the local trend is covered in Section 4.4).
+Furthermore, while the monograph is self-sufficient to a large extent, it does not contain a detailed discussion of special cases of state space models (e.g. the local level model is only discussed in passing in Section 4.3, while the local trend is covered in Section 4.4).
 The reader interested in knowing more about some special cases is referred to the Hyndman et al. (2008) monograph.
 Finally, while the monograph starts with the basics of forecasting and explains some of the simple forecasting techniques, it does not cover these in detail.
 A good book covering the fundamentals of forecasting is Ord et al. (2017).

 What is ADAM?